EmmS21/Prompts/MarketingAgent.md

 Identify the users who are likely to find this product or service valuable and group them into user personas.

 Create a list of possible paths that each of these personas could that would show intent to interact with the products or services offered by {business_name}.
+This is their company website, use this to verify what they do {company_website}.

 Think of paths as different things a person could search for on Google that could indicate a strong intent to interact with the products or services offered by the business in question.
 For example, if I search for travel blogs I have an intent to travel, to potential buy airtickets and/or book hotels.

 For each path, create a few 5 imaginary users for each persona.
 Pretend you are these imaginary users and browse through the internet using each path you defined to dictate what you should search for.
 Do this for each persona